snimmagadda1/s11a.com/content/06-04-2021/index.md

 ```

 ## Summary
 We've touched on the basics of configuring jobs and the inner workings of a step in Spring Batch which should enable you to start writing some batch jobs.
-All-things-spring have a boatload of configuration options and tools to speed up implemenation and reduce boilerplate code.
+All-things-spring have a boatload of configuration options and tools to speed up implementation and reduce boilerplate code.
 The official docs have things worth checking out like listeners and parallel processing/scaling options that may improve the quality your job.
 In the next post we will take this basis to develop and run a full pipeline E2E.